PatrickPrakash/LiptoSpeech/README.md

 ## Preprocess the dataset :
     python Videoprocess.py id2_vcd_swwp2s.mpg

-Dlib Predictor Model is used to landmark the facial points shape_predictor_68_face_landmarks.dat.bz2
+Dlib Predictor Model is used to landmark the facial points which can be found in predictor directory ``predictor/shape_predictor_68_face_landmarks.dat.bz2``

+MouthExtract folder contains the preprocessed dataset